rajashreeH/issuetracker-analysis-boilerplate/readme.md

 Refer the problem.md file for problem description.
 The solution should use the Java 8 Lambda expressions, Streams API and NIO enhancements in Java 8

-#### To use this as a boilerplate for your new project, you can follow these steps
+#### To use this as a boilerplate for your new project, Follow these steps

 1. Fork this repository and clone the boilerplate in your local machine